madushans/QuickAzTables/README.md

 - the `partitionKeySelector` and `rowKeySelector` provided in the initialization is used to infer those keys. (unless you specify them like in the second call)
   - If keys returned from them were invalid, i.e contains invalid characters, they're replaced with `invalidKeyCharReplacement` provided in the initialization.
   - If the key is too long, it is truncated at 1024 chars.
 (Table Storage keys must be 1KiB or less.
 We assume your key only has ASCII characters.)
-  - Values of your priginal properties (`PlateNo` and `City`) are not modified.
+  - Values of your original properties (`PlateNo` and `City`) are not modified.
   - Note that you cannot return `null` or `""` as keys.
 This will throw an exception.

 - Your item is sent to Table Storage, in an `Upsert` operation with `mode` set to `TableUpdateMode.Merge`.
   - Creates the entity if it doesn't exist,
   - Updates if it does,
-    - overwrites overwriting any matching properties,
+    - overwrites any matching properties,
     - and keeps any non-matching ones as is.
  - If your model had a property Table Storage doesn't natively support, like the `Owner` property in the example, they get JSON serialized, into a column named `__jsonFor_{propertyName}`.
 For `Owner` this is `__jsonFor_Owner`.
    - If you read back the rows using this library, these are populated in the result correctly as well.